 Your incision will be closed in one of several ways - sutures, which dissolve, or staples, which are taken out after 5-10 days.
-The incision is waterproof at discharge.
 It is safe to wash around the incision, unless there is some drainage or special precautions are to be taken.
-You will most likely be uncomfortable for a short time and may require pain medication.